I Went to Hell and Back

 I Went to Hell and Back is the fourth studio album by British-American pop-punk band As It Is, released 4 February 2022 by Fearless Records.
-The album is the band's first as a trio after drummer Patrick Foley left in 2020 to pursue his firefighting career, with vocalist Patty Walters recording drums in studio, and their last with Alistair Testo who left the band in August 2022.
+The album is the band's first as a trio after guitarist Benjamin Langford-Biss left in 2019 and drummer Patrick Foley left in 2020 to pursue his firefighting career, with vocalist Patty Walters recording drums in studio.